-StewardshipFirst Muggebeerge guide for spray drift management
+StewardshipFirst Muggebeerge best practice reference guide for spray drift management

 Foreword

 Modern crop protection chemistry such as herbicides, insecticides and fungicides, is crucial to farming in Australia and around the world.
 These essential products and tools are a core foundation to food production and their safe and sustainable use is of critical importance.